woocommerce/woocommerce-admin/readme.txt

 == Changelog ==

+== 2.1.3 3/14/2021  ==

+- Feature: Increase target audience for business feature step. #6508
+- Fix: Correct a bug where the JP connection flow would not happen when installing JP in the OBW. #6521

 == 2.1.2 3/10/2021  ==

 - Fix: Add guard to "Deactivate Plugin" note handlers to prevent fatal error. #6532